Shreenivas123/Demo-java/README.md

 ### Demo-java ########
-From terminal This repo Can be used to show how to build a java app using Maven as build test jenkins webhook
+From terminal This repo Can be used to show how to build a java app